ohler55/ox/README.md

  - Oj::Element attributes variable is now always initialized to an empty Hash.

- - TBD A invalid_replace option has been added.
+ - A invalid_replace option has been added.
 It will replace invalid XML character with a provided string.
 Strict effort now raises an exception if an invalid character is encountered on dump or load.